Last updated on April 6th, 2023 at 05:39 am

 It’s good practice to always place shoes at the very top of the pack to prevent damage to the shoe’s shape and keep the top pockets (or the “brain”) of your pack light.

 The Best Climbing Shoe Bags

-There’s plenty of climbing (and non-climbing specific) shoe bags to choose from that will help keep your shoes in good condition.
+There are plenty of climbing (and non-climbing specific) shoe bags to choose from that will help keep your shoes in good condition.
 Below are a few of our favorites.